Hoerwi/openXTalk-Widget-CustomRect2/README.md

 # openXTalk-Widget-CustomRect2
 This widget allows the individual corners of a rectangle to be given a separate radius.
-Works with LC
+Works with LC9.x

 Summary: Allows the individual corners of a rectangle to be given a separate radius.